All people have two inside attachments:

 The story that makes this clear is this:

-So on a Sunday morning you take every piece out to the curb for the sanitation department can pick it up.
+So on a Sunday morning you take every piece out to the curb for pick up.
 You even take out your TV, for good measure.

 When lunch time rolls around, you find you don’t even have a chair to sit on, so you go to the curb, and bring back a chair.
 But you don’t like to eat on your lap, so you go out and bring back the dining table.